 When will I be reimbursed?

-Full-time employees are reimbursed 100 percent of the reasonable cost of tuition and laboratory fees.
-Regular part-time employees are reimbursed 75%.
-50% of the cost of required textbooks is reimbursed.
+Full-time employees are reimbursed 100 percent of the reasonable cost of tuition and laboratory fees; regular part-time employees are reimbursed 75 percent

-Selected Full-time and Regular part-time employees enrolled or intending to enroll in an approved Degree program in Nursing, Respiratory, Laboratory MT, Physical Therapy or Occupational Therapy Program.
+Selected full-time and regular part-time employees enrolled or intending to enroll in an approved degree program in nursing, respiratory, laboratory MT, physical therapy or occupational therapy

 When the course concludes, participating employees must attach itemized receipts and copies of grade reports to the approved application form.
-The form must be completed, signed and submitted to the Human Resources Department within 6 weeks of course completion in order to receive the reimbursement.
+The form must be completed, signed and submitted to the human resources department within six weeks of course completion in order to receive the reimbursement.

 Supervisors and department directors are responsible for reviewing employee applications for completeness and timeliness.
 If the application is complete and timely, and the coursework appears to meet the criteria stated in these guidelines, mark the application “Recommended,” sign, date and forward the application to the human resources department.
 Approved applications should be returned to the employee once they are returned from the human resources department.